How To Create Email Accounts

 Hosting your WordPress site on a server with cPanel installed lets you easily set up emails and email forwarding and puts you in control of your digital processes.

 Congratulations!
-Now you know how to create an email address in cPanel.
+Now you know how to set up email addresses in cPanel.